tina-friedrich/arc-user-guide/docs/source/slurm-reference.rst

   -l for showing more of the  available information;
   --start to report  the  expected  start  time  of pending jobs.

-Read all the options for squeue on the Linux manual using the command **man squeue**, including how to personalize the information to be displayed.
+Read all the options for squeue on the Linux manual using the command ``man squeue`` including how to personalize the information to be displayed.

 Deleting jobs with the command scancel
 --------------------------------------